 Since acquiring the former Park City Tech Center site in 2018, Dakota Pacific Real Estate has been designing a project that meets community needs and aligns with the Kimball Junction Neighborhood Master Plan and Summit County’s strategic priorities.

-Visit the Summit Research Park Redevelopment page at Summit County Planning for staff reports, minutes & presentations.
+Visit the Summit Research Park Redevelopment page at Summit County Planning for staff reports, minutes & presentations by County staff.

 “The County will facilitate efforts to significantly decrease the deficit in workforce/affordable housing…”